MCPI-Revival/minecraft-pi-reborn/mods/src/multiplayer/README.md

 # `multiplayer` Mod
-This mod implements connecting to external (non-LAN) servers.
-This mod is client mode only.
+This mod implements fixes and improvements for multiplayer.

-It is controlled by the `~/.minecraft-pi/servers.txt` file.
+It also allows connecting to external (non-LAN) servers.